top of page

 AKC CGC = Canine Good Citizen Skills- Our Platform for Service Dog Training

-An EMOTIONAL SUPPORT ANIMAL or a THERAPY DOG is not an ASSIST or SERVICE DOG and do not have FULL PUBLIC ACCESS.
+An EMOTIONAL SUPPORT ANIMAL or a THERAPY DOG is not an ASSIST or SERVICE DOG and they do not have FULL PUBLIC ACCESS.
 They are allowed access under specific guidelines and for designated areas.
 PLEASE DON'T Be a POSER!

 Canine Good Citizen Tasks